Castellum AB Earnings Call Transcripts

 -

 Strong financial results with net operating income up 3.4% and property management income up 10.2% year-over-year.
-Major new investments include the Infinity project and increased Entra stake, with a proposed dividend reinstatement and stable outlook for 2025.
+Major new investments include the Infinity office project and increased Entra stake, while a dividend is reinstated after two years.

 -